 Anyone experiencing delirium should be seen by a doctor immediately.
 With prompt diagnosis, many causes of confusion are treatable, or even reversible.

 At Dignity Health, you can trust our emergency care team to treat you and your loved ones with respect and personal care when you are experiencing confusion in the Bay Area.
-Visit our Online Waiting Room to select an estimated time of arrival at one of our ERs.

 Certain mental and physical health conditions can cause confusion, including: